 For anti-aging purposes specifically, doctors use Botox to treat two types of wrinkles: static and dynamic.
 Static lines are the deep wrinkles that are etched into people's faces after several decades of frowning, smiling, and raising their eyebrows, while dynamic wrinkles are only visible as you're making a facial expression.
 "The goal of treatment is to prevent the formation of static lines altogether," Weinstein says.
 "However, if you already have static lines, regular treatments with neurotoxin (and filler) can certainly soften the appearance and in some cases, eliminate them in the long run."

 Here's the thing, though: Because the drug has only been around for 30 years, there aren't a lot of stories about the long-term effects of Botox.
 To find answers, we consulted top dermatologists.

-After using Botox continuously for years, your muscles will become trained not to make wrinkle-forming expressions as "aggressively" as you once did.
-This works two ways: First, Weinstein says that "once you are used to the feeling of having less movement in the forehead after neurotoxin, you will be more aware of making the movement when the toxin wears off."
-Plus, becoming more consciously aware of your expressions will help you avoid excess frowning, squinting, and eyebrow-raising moving forward.
-(Don't worry, your face won't look totally frozen, just softer and less wrinkly.)
+After using Botox continuously for years, your muscles will become trained not to make wrinkle-forming expressions as aggressively.
+This works two ways: First, Weinstein says, "Once you are used to the feeling of having less movement in the forehead after neurotoxin, you will be more aware of making the movement when the toxin wears off."

 If you didn't move your legs for 20 years, eventually those muscles would shrink and become quite weak.
 The same thing can happen to the muscles in your face: "If used regularly, over a prolonged period, without interruption, eventually the muscle will atrophy from lack of use," says the legendary dermatological surgeon Patricia Wexler, MD.
 That's not to say your entire face will atrophy.
 "As the Botox is injected in discrete locations on the face, eventually only those treated muscles will atrophy, leaving other muscles to maintain full volume," Wexler notes.